 ROBIN NOORDA

-In the 80’s he was designer and animator for the NOS and the Dutch pioneer of computer animation at the first CGI studio in the Netherlands, the Antics Studio Amsterdam.
-He was one of the co-founders of the ‘Tropism’ art movement.
+In the 80’s he was designer and animator for the NOS (Dutch public broadcaster) and the pioneering animator of computer animation at Antics, the first CGI studio in the Netherlands.
+He was in 1986 one of the three co-founders of the ‘Tropism’ art movement.

-He traveled several times through Mongolia, and produced an exhibition, a photo book and the documentary ‘Shivering Beauty - Soundscape of Mongolia’.
+He traveled several times through Mongolia, and produced a photo exhibition, a photo book and the documentary ‘Shivering Beauty - Soundscape of Mongolia’.

 Next to documentary and animation, he also works with experimental photography technics.
 He initiated and curated the travelling exhibition ‘Photosynthesis’ and he produced infrared photography, Kirlian photograms, X-ray photograms, UVIVF photography and scanning electron microscopy photography.
 Currently he focuses on 360º panorama's he calls Hyperbolics and VR projects.

-Interactive light installations, made within the Tropism, have been at light festivals in the Netherlands, Sweden, China, Singapore and Sydney.
+Interactive light installations, made within the Tropism, have been at light festivals in the Netherlands, United Kingdom, Belgium, Sweden, China, Singapore and Australia.

-Since 1986 he gave workshops and lectures at a number of academies, was commission member of the Dutch and Flemish film fund and currently is connected to the Netherlands Film Academy and the VRAcademy Amsterdam.
+Since 1986 he gave workshops and lectures at a number of academies, was commission member of the Dutch and Flemish film fund and was connected to the Netherlands Film Academy and the VRAcademy Amsterdam.

 Complete CV click here

-In the 80’s he was designer and animator for the NOS and the Dutch pioneer of computer animation at the first CGI studio in the Netherlands, the Antics Studio Amsterdam.
-He was one of the co-founders of the ‘Tropism’ art movement.
+In the 80’s he was designer and animator for the NOS (Dutch public broadcaster) and the pioneering animator of computer animation at Antics, the first CGI studio in the Netherlands.
+He was in 1986 one of the three co-founders of the ‘Tropism’ art movement.

-He traveled several times through Mongolia, and produced an exhibition, a photo book and the documentary ‘Shivering Beauty - Soundscape of Mongolia’.
+He traveled several times through Mongolia, and produced a photo exhibition, a photo book and the documentary ‘Shivering Beauty - Soundscape of Mongolia’.

 Next to documentary and animation, he also works with experimental photography technics.
 He initiated and curated the travelling exhibition ‘Photosynthesis’ and he produced infrared photography, Kirlian photograms, X-ray photograms, UVIVF photography and scanning electron microscopy photography.
 Currently he focuses on 360º panorama's he calls Hyperbolics and VR projects.

-Interactive light installations, made within the Tropism, have been at light festivals in the Netherlands, Sweden, China, Singapore and Sydney.
+Interactive light installations, made within the Tropism, have been at light festivals in the Netherlands, United Kingdom, Belgium, Sweden, China, Singapore and Australia.

-Since 1986 he gave workshops and lectures at a number of academies, was commission member of the Dutch and Flemish film fund and currently is connected to the Netherlands Film Academy and the VRAcademy Amsterdam.
+Since 1986 he gave workshops and lectures at a number of academies, was commission member of the Dutch and Flemish film fund and was connected to the Netherlands Film Academy and the VRAcademy Amsterdam.

 Complete CV click here